w-lfpup/wctk-js/render/README.md

 The `Redner.render()` method can be called multiple times but the corresponding `Element.render()` method will only be called _once_ per event loop.

-It's akin to a kind of asyncronous rendering.
+It's a kind of asyncronous rendering.